Which of the following is an effective way to deal with procrastination?

 In your case you are looking to find another reason to part ways with procrastination, you need to realize that postponing the important tasks and good health in life do not go together.

-Order to live a healthy life, you need to quit procrastinating.
+In order to live a healthy life, you need to quit procrastinating.
 However, people wonder how to eliminate procrastination.
 If you want to know how to stop procrastinating, you should keep reading.

 How to Avoid Procrastination?